aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     We generally recommend most items be defined within organizational units, such that all workload accounts pickup their persona from the OU they are associated and minimize per account configuration.
 Both a local account based VPC (as deployed in the Sandbox OU accounts), or a central shared VPC (as deployed in the Dev/Test/Prod OU accounts in many of the example configs) can be defined at the OU level.

-    As mandatory accounts often have unique configuration requirements, for example the centralized Endpoint VPC, they must be configured within the accounts configuration.
-Customers can define VPC's or other account specific settings within any accounts configuration, but this requires editing the configuration file for each account configuration.
+    As mandatory accounts often have unique configuration requirements, for example the centralized Endpoint VPC, they must be configured within the account's configuration.
+Customers can define VPC's or other account specific settings within any account's configuration, but this requires editing the configuration file for each account configuration.

     Prior to v1.5.0, local VPC's defined at the OU level were each deployed with the same CIDR ranges and therefor could not be connected to a TGW.
 Local VPC's requiring centralized networking (i.e. TGW connectivity) were required to be defined in each account config, adding manual effort and bloating the configuration file.

     The addition of `dynamic` and `lookup` CIDR sources in v1.5.0 resolves this problem.
 Local VPCs can be defined in an OU, and each VPC will be dynamically assigned a unique CIDR range from the assigned CIDR pool, or looked up from the DynamoDB database.
 Customers can now ensure connected, templated VPCs are consistently deployed to every account in an OU, each with unique IP addresses.

     v1.5.0 also added a new opt-in VPC capability.
 A VPC is defined in an OU and a new config file variable is added to this VPC `opt-in: true`.
 When opt-in is set to true, the state machine does NOT create the VPC for the accounts in the OU, essentially ignoring the VPC definition.
 Select accounts in the OU can then be opted-in to the VPC(s) definition, by adding the value `accountname\opt-in-vpcs: [“opt-in-vpc-name1”, “opt-in-vpc-name2”, “opt-in-vpc-nameN”]` to the specific accounts which need the VPC(s).
-A vpc definition with the specified name (i.e. `opt-in-vpc-name1`) and the value `opt-in: true`, must exist in the ou config for the specified account.
+A VPC definition with the specified name (i.e. `opt-in-vpc-name1`) and the value `opt-in: true`, must exist in the OU config for the specified account.
 When these conditions apply, the VPC will be created in the account per the OU definition.
 Additional opt-in VPCs can be added to an account, but VPC's cannot be removed from the opt-in-vpcs array.
 VPC's can be TGW attached, assuming `dynamic` cidr-src is utilized, or DynamoDB is prepopulated with the required CIDR ranges using `lookup` mode. `cidr-src` provided is suitable for disconnected Sandbox type accounts.

     The Future: While Opt-In VPCs are powerful, we want to take this further.
 Why not deploy an AWS Service Catalog template which contains the names of all the available opt-in VPCs for the accounts OU, inside each account.
 An account end user could then request a new VPC for their account from the list of available opt-in patterns.
-A users selection would be sent to a centralized queue for approval (w/auto-approval options), which would result in the opt-in-vpc entry in that account being updated with the end users requested vpc pattern and the personalized VPC being created in the account and attached to the centralized TGW (if part of the pattern).
+A user's selection would be sent to a centralized queue for approval (w/auto-approval options), which would result in the opt-in-vpc entry in that account being updated with the end users requested VPC pattern and the personalized VPC being created in the account and attached to the centralized TGW (if part of the pattern).
 This would ensure all VPC's conformed to a set of desirable design patterns, but also allow the end-user community choices based on their desired development and app patterns.
 If you like this idea, please +1 [this](https://github.com/aws-samples/aws-secure-environment-accelerator/issues/738) feature request.

 ??? faq "How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS account or the state machine executes?"